HWaruguru/Quotesoflife/README.md

 # Description
 A web application for a quotes application that will help people get inspiration and also inspire others through adding their own quotes.
-Users can also be able to upvote or downvote my pizza place which the quotes and the quote with the highest upvote will be highlighteed.
+Users can also be able to upvote or downvote the quotes and the quote with the highest upvote will be highlighted.
 #### By *Hannah Waruguru

 ## Setup/Installation Requirements